 As your NYSUT rep to our local Political Action Committee, Ellen works on behalf of higher education.
 She is one of five local Political Action Coordinators (PAC) and serves as a liaison to our Regional Political Organizer, Anthony Plonczynski-Figueroa, and NYSUT’s Legislative Department.
 Our PAC team along with two Vote Cope Coordinators create strategic plans for regional political actions and for our lobbying efforts and interviews state legislative candidates to make recommendations to NYSUT.
 Ellen and the PAC team organize meetings and advocacy efforts on behalf of all NYSUT members, including taking part in labor walks, phone-banks, and local AFL-CIO Labor Councils.
 Ellen has been an activist for public education for over 28 years, serving as MCC’s Legislative Chair for 22 years.
 She continues to work with the MCCFA to improve educational funding in NYS.

-Sonja has been with the FA since January 1999.
+Sonja has been employed with the FA since 1999.
 She started off as a part-time secretary then became full-time several years later and is now the FA Office Manager.
 She also serves on the FA Scholarship committee and coordinates all of the FA events & parties.
 Sonja received her Associates Degree from MCC in 2011.
 She has worked alongside FA Administrator Director, Marlene Goho, and past FA presidents Mike Goho and Charlie Clarke.
 Sonja enjoys camping in the Adirondacks and Thousand Islands with her husband and crazy dog Finn.
 She has two grown boys, Nick and Zack.

 MEET YOUR FA LEADERSHIP